Federal Work Study

 Please remember the following about employing Federal Work-Study students:

-- Students may not earn more than the specified award amount in the Financial Aid Online Services website.
+- Students may not earn more than the specified amount in the Financial Aid Online Services website.

 - Federal Work-Study supervisors must complete required Payroll paperwork with the hired student and enter them into WorkForce.

-- Work-Study earnings in excess of the specified award amount will be transferred to the employing department's account number.
+- Work-Study earnings in excess of the specified amount will be transferred to the employing department's account number.

-Students are typically awarded to allow 10 hours a week of work.
+Students are typically allowed 10 hours a week of work.
 However, there is a university limit on hours worked.
 Student employees (without graduate appointments or F or J visas) will be permitted to work 25 hours per week during periods of enrollment, such as fall and spring semesters.
 The limit for summer semester, if a student is not enrolled, and all academic breaks will remain at 28 hours per week.
 Students with graduate appointments or F or J visas will be permitted to work 20 hours per week during periods of enrollment, such as fall and spring semesters.

 - Students cannot be employed in both a Federal Work-Study and a PACE position at the same time.
 Students cannot be employed in both a Federal Work-Study and an RA position at the same time.

 - Students are not required to be enrolled during the summer semester to be employed in a Federal Work-Study position.
-Students must be awarded Work-Study and enrolled in spring semester to work the first part of the summer semester.
-Students must be awarded Work-Study and enrolled in fall semester to work the second part of the summer semester.
+Students must be offered Work-Study and enrolled in spring semester to work the first part of the summer semester.
+Students must be offered Work-Study and enrolled in fall semester to work the second part of the summer semester.
 To determine a student's summer employment eligibility, email firstname.lastname@example.org.

 - Federal Work-Study jobs should not replace a university employee.
-Due to the volume of job requests and the limited number of Work-Study awarded students, there is no guarantee that all positions will be filled.
+Due to the volume of job requests and the limited number of Work-Study students, there is no guarantee that all positions will be filled.